 Den building – camping in woodland areas

 Den building was number four in the National Trust’s much-trumpeted 50 Things To Do Before You’re 11 3/4 list a few years ago.
-Come camping at The Secret Campsite Wild Boar Wood, Beech Estate or Lewes and you’re bound to agree that they are the perfect place to test your den-building skills.
+Come camping at Wild Boar Wood or Beech Estate Campsites and you’re bound to agree that they are the perfect place to test your den-building skills.
+At Wild Boar Wood we have nine acres of semi-ancient woodland for you to explore.
 Here are a few tips on how to get started…

 Find the perfect spot

 The ideal woodland den should be built on flat land and the best ones use a natural structure like a fallen tree or branch as the main support.
 There are plenty of spots like this in our camping sites.

 Gather fallen sticks and branches to lean against the main support to create walls for your den.

 Depending on how ambitious you are feeling in your den building – you might like to try and close the gaps between the upright branches on your den by weaving vines or flexible, thinner branches horizontally.
 You can also layer the walls afterwards by filling the gaps with mud, moss, leaves and more branches.
 Remember, don’t break branches off living trees – stick to ones that have fallen naturally.

 Add home comforts

 You can layer the floor of your den to make it more comfortable or find stumps and logs for seating, add decoration both inside and out.
 Use your imagination and enjoy your new hideaway!